 Involving users in energy efficiency of buildings implies a shared assumption of responsibility through which the success of energy efficiency process is not delegated to a single person (for example: the technical expert in charge of the refurbishment, or the owner of the building), but it concerns all the stakeholders involved in the use of building, contributing, by adopting the technical, behavioural, organizational and financial actions required in an integrated and complementary way, to a more efficient and smarter use of buildings.

-That means activating a process for the involvement, dialogue and raising awareness of owners, managers and building users.
-It means then to train all these players on the causes of inefficiency and the possible ways of interventions.
+This involvement process should start with contacting and raising awareness of owners, managers and permanent building users.
+It should be continued with training all these stakeholders, which should include the highlighting of the causes of inefficiency and the possible ways of interventions.
+In public buildings raising the visitors' awareness is also important.
+However, these stakeholders cannot be trained, thus other measures are required to engage them.
+Possible measures are information panels, signs and posters placed on the proper places to show them the energy efficient way to use the building.